jcalcutt/Lagrange/menu/about.md

 I'm going to use this bit of space to write about my side-projects.

 I tend to do a fair bit of programming/ 'other nerdy stuff' outside of work, so I'll use this space mostly to keep track of my own mini side-projects.

 I have a fair bit of content half-finished outside of github and plenty of other ideas, so it'll only be a matter of time before I add more material.
 When I get this properly up-and-running I'll aim to add new stuff fairly regularly.
-I think one new post every month or two is a good target to aim for.

 For now though, you can expect some posts along the lines of: